Distance: 15 miles one way

 This is one of my favorite rides, in part because it’s less well-known (and so less trafficked) than the nearby icons (Diablo, Hamilton).
 It has an absurdly pleasing profile: a mellow gently rolling warm-up through picturebook hobby farms, a just-long-enough, just-steep-enough stair-step climb up through dense woods, followed by a Best-of-the-Best descent that will make the hair on the back of your neck stand up.

 It’s one of a trio of East Bay rides that are similar in general contour: Palomares, Calaveras, and Morgan Territory.
 They’re all about-five-mile climbs, at first gentle, then moderate, up through pretty wooded canyons along creeks.
-To tell them apart: Palomares is the simplest and has the most manicured ambiance, Calaveras has no backside descent and has the best open hillside views, and Morgan Territory has the roughest and narrowest pavement and the best backside descent.
+To tell them apart: Palomares is the simplest and has the most manicured ambiance; Calaveras has no backside descent, has the best open hillside views, and is the only one of the three that has great riding contiguous to it (Felter Rd. and Welch Creek Rd.); and Morgan Territory has the roughest and narrowest pavement and the best backside descent.
 Morgan Territory’s pavement is poor on the north side of the summit, which doesn’t bother the ascent but puts a damper on coming back down that way.
 If you’re just going to ride to the summit and back, do Calaveras.
 If you want to climb to a summit, descend the back side, then turn around and ride back, do Palomares.
 And if you’re in for a bigger adventure (or a BART ride), do Morgan Territory.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)